 Vibrant and world class Jazz Festival increasing in popularity every year.
-In previous years James Brown and Miles Davis have been in the line-up, the headline acts are increasingly non-jazz, recently, REM, Simply Red and Mark Knopfler have played.
+In previous years James Brown and Miles Davis have been in the line-up, the headline acts are increasingly non-jazz, recently, REM, Simply Red, Mark Knopfler, Prince, Lady Gaga, Kraftwerk and Massive Attack have played.
 For these 9-10 days the night time streets are thronged with people.
 It is a very exciting time to visit the city whether you have a ticket for a particular perfomance or not.
 There are many free events.

 Preggio Music Festival (end of July, first two weeks of August)

 For more than twenty years the medieval hilltop village of Preggio has held a festival.
 Including chamber music, choral, piano, organ and song recitals as well as a a highly recommended opera in August.
 Preggio sits high above the Niccone valley 15 minutes from Mercatale and 15 minutes from Umbertide.
 The opera, sung by professional singers when the big opera houses are closed and supported by an army of volunteers, is held in the garden of the church – a wonderful experience.
 Tickets sell out fast.